ghiscoding/aurelia-nest-auth-mongodb/README.md

   hello
 }
 ```
-Also note that most of the GraphQL query are protected and cannot be run directly in the GraphQL playground unless you use the JWT token.
+Also note that most of the GraphQL queries are protected and cannot be run directly in the GraphQL playground unless you use the JWT token.

 #### Protected GraphQL Queries/Mutations
 Some of the GraphQL queries are protected by a NestJS Guard (`GraphqlPassportAuthGuard`) and requires you to be authenticated (and some also requires to have the Admin role) and you might be wondering how to query them?
 Simple, in GraphQL Playground we can pass an `Http Header` (bottom of the page) with the `Autorization` header that will contain our JWT token (which you can get from Chrome network)... and boom!
 We can start querying as if we were (are) authenticated, sweet!